December 6, 2016 | By: Family to Family Network

 Categories: Transition to Adulthood

-Think about what you and your child want their life to look like after high school, including continuing education and employment.
-You have to know where you're going before you make a plan to get there.
+Start by thinking about what you and your child want life to look like after high school, including education and jobs.
+This will help give you the direction.

-The first step is to help your child figure out what they enjoy and are good at doing.
+The first step is to help your child figure out what they enjoy and are good at.
 Have them explore different job options.
-There are many fun ways to do this, such as:
+There are many fun ways to do this:

-Ask your child what he or she wants to do—and don’t forget to ask “why?”
-You may discover that your child wants to be a firefighter because they like big trucks or wants to wear a uniform, not because they want to fight fire.
+Ask your child what they want to do, and don’t forget to ask “why?”
+You may discover that your child wants to be a firefighter because they like big trucks or uniforms, not because they want to fight fire.

-It is good to know why your child is interested in a certain career so that you can explore all options.
-No matter your child’s ability level, you can find something that they enjoy and are capable of learning how to do.
+Knowing why your child is interested in a career helps you explore all options.
+No matter your child’s ability level, you can find something they enjoy and are capable of learning how to do.
+For example:

 Get creative!
-If your child loves basketball but doesn’t have the skills to be a professional athlete, maybe they would enjoy a job as a coach’s assistant or working in a sports store.
+If your child loves basketball but doesn’t have the skills to be a professional athlete, maybe they’d enjoy a job as a coach’s assistant or working in a sports store.

-Share your findings with the Admissions, Review & Disability meeting (ARD) committee as you work together to develop your child’s transition goals.
-Keep these transition goals in mind as you develop the IEP and plan your child’s high-school career.
-Make sure the classes they are taking are purposeful.
+Share what you learn with the Admissions, Review and Disability meeting committee as you work together to develop your child’s transition goals.
+Keep these goals in mind as you develop your child’s individualized education program for high school.
+Make sure their classes support their long-term goals.

-Don’t forget that transition goals aren’t set in stone.
-Your child may change his or her mind several times before graduating.
-Their goals can be changed at any time to accommodate for that.
+Don’t forget transition goals aren’t set in stone.
+Your child may change their mind a few times before graduating.
+Don’t be afraid to adjust.

-Visit this website for additional information on transition.
+Visit this website for additional information on Transition to Adulthood.

 Categories: Transition to Adulthood